brucou/cycle-state-machine-demo/README.md

 ![extended state machine](public/assets/images/graphs/sparks%20application%20process%20with%20comeback%20proper%20syntax%20-%20flat%20fsm.png)

+To implement S2, we save the application state after each `Continue` button click, i.e. on the first, second, third and fifth screen.
+To implement S4, when the user fills in a team's answer, we keep that, even if the team is not joined (for instance skipped, or unjoined), so that when the user comes back to it, it can retrieve that information.
+For UX reasons, we also chose to have the team selection come back to the first team when the user consults the last team description and proceed to the next team (for instance clicking on `Skip`, `Join`...).

+I want to emphasize two points here :

+- the state machine graph itself does not suffice to completely represent the implementation.
+Notably, information about event content, or output format is not visualized.
+However, it goes a long way to communicate the application logic to a non-programming audience
+- there are possible variations for the same logic : we could for instance have fetched the data out of the state machine and start with an initial extended state which includes the fetched data, or an INIT event which includes the fetched data.

-The behaviour is pretty self-explanatory.
+The behaviour of the state machine itself is pretty self-explanatory from the graph.
 The machines moves from its initial state to the fetch state which awaits for a fetch event carrying the fetched data (previously saved application data).
 From that, the sequence of screens flows in function of the user flow and rules defined.

-Note that we could have included processing of the fetch event inside our state machine.
-We could have instead fetched the relevant data, and then start the state machine with an initial INIT event which carries the fetched data.
-Another option is also to start the state machine with an initial extended state which includes the fetched data.

 ![demo](public/assets/images/animated_demo.gif)